 While I host several production sites on this infrastructure, you assume all risk for hosting your production services on your VPS.

-I will make a best-effort-only attempt to provide support via IRC and email, and do not offer 24/7 support for your VPS.
+We will make a best-effort-only attempt to provide support via IRC and email via the firstname.lastname@example.org alias.

 US-Legal activities only.
 No spam will be tolerated.

 These VPS systems are intended for funtoo enthusiasts only.
 I am providing (particularly in the higher-level plans) generous default resource limits with the understanding that the VPS will be used for general Funtoo use and server stuff.

 Compiling with -j(NUM-CPUS+1) is encouraged (this is Funtoo, after all -- I want you to enjoy fast compiles :), but it's not okay to continually max CPU, IO, or network utilization.
 So, no folding@home, massive file sharing, etc.